yxuansu/SimCTG/pretraining/README.md

 eos_token = '<|endoftext|>'
 print (model.fast_contrastive_search(input_ids, beam_width, alpha, decoding_len, eos_token))
 '''
    Insect farming is the practice of raising and breeding insects as livestock, also referred to as minilivestock or micro stock.
 Insects may be farmed for the   commodities they produce, such as honey, corn, sorghum, and other crops.
 In some cases, the production of insects is a way to increase income for the owner or his family.
    This type of farming has been described as "an economic system that benefits all people regardless of race, sex, or social status" (p.\xa09).
 A large number of farmers in North America, Europe, and South America have used the method of farming for food production in order to feed their families and livestock.
 The most common method of farming is by hand-cropping, which consists of cutting a hole in the ground and using a saw
 '''

 ```
 The arguments are as follows:
-* `--context_list`: A list of utterances, e.g. [utterance_1, utterance_2, ..., utterance_n].
+* `--input_ids`: The ids of the prefix sequence.
 * `--beam_width`: k in the contrastive search, which is typically set within the range of [3, 10].
 * `--alpha`: alpha in the contrastive search, which is typically set within the range of [0.5, 0.8].
 * `--decoding_len`: Number of tokens to generate.
+* `--eos_token`: The end of sequence token.

 <span id='diverse_contrastive_search'/>